Applicants must meet the minimum admission requirements of the USC Graduate School, as well as the following:

 • TOEFL, IELTS, or PTE Academic Scores: All applicants who earned undergraduate degrees in a non-English speaking country are required to submit their TOEFL, IELTS, or PTE Academic Scores.
 Please refer to the English Proficiency Expectations on the Graduate Admissions International Students English Proficiency website.

-Fall Admission Deadlines:
+Fall 2026 Admission Deadline: